dgraydesign/responsive-starter/README.md

 * enabled post thumbnails (in functions.php)
 * enabled custom header image (in functions.php)
 * added html5 shiv for IE8 support (enqueued in functions.php)
+* added gallery styles (from Twenty Fourteen theme) for WordPress galleries

 More about the theme from _s documentation: